AmosMaru/Intel-GPT/README.md

 1. Data source.
 2. Data preprocessing.
-3. Building a Data pipeline for business niche.i
+3. Building a Data pipeline for business niche.
 4. Feeding the data into a GPT model (data analysis).
 5. Feeding the output to the open source chatbot.
 6. Chatbot give detailed explanation to the user.